hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 eventually will be but I wouldn't wait for it :)

 [9:25:41](#1675848341514RXxRI:gitter.im) <piotrbajdek (Piotr Bajdek)>:
-I'd try to rewrite this in Rebol but I REALLY need a compiled executable... í ½í¸• Thanks for help, anyway!
+I'd try to rewrite this in Rebol but I REALLY need a compiled executable... ğŸ˜• Thanks for help, anyway!

 [9:27:14](#1675848434515jkHeP:gitter.im) <hiiamboris (NOT THIS ONE)>: well https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setcaretpos

 [9:27:50](#1675848470516WAjNb:gitter.im) <piotrbajdek (Piotr Bajdek)>:
-I'm on Linux. í ½í¸ƒ
+I'm on Linux. ğŸ˜ƒ

 [9:28:11](#1675848491517nKBSq:gitter.im) <hiiamboris (NOT THIS ONE)>: ah, then some GTK magic :)